 The tables on the following pages list the contaminant levels that were detected in your water system.
 The Safe Drinking Water Act allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
 The Safe Drinking Water Act also allows monitoring waivers to reduce or eliminate certain monitoring requirements.

 Testing Waivers

-There were no testing waivers granted in 2024.
+No water testing waivers in 2024.

 Violations

 There were no violations in 2024.